Health Issues After Hepatitis C Treatment

 With new treatments that do not include interferon, and in many cases don’t include ribavirin, we have new concerns and questions.
 Are the side effects so easy as to not merit concern?
 Whenever someone asks me about side effects with new therapies I respond with what I hear from people who are treating or have treated with these drugs.
 At one extreme people say they have not felt better in a long time-in therapy.
 At the other end of the spectrum people say they feel awful, but most are in the middle with few side-effects and generally not nearly as severe as we saw with the older therapy.

-This would lead some of us to think that any long-term issues may be greatly diminished with new therapies.
+This would lead some of us to think that any health issues after hepatitis C treatment may be greatly diminished with new therapies.
 It is early days, and I do not want to cause alarm or needless worry for anyone.

 Anecdotally, I can tell you that we are hearing from some people who have treated with new drugs that are now cured, and some of them have ongoing complaints they did not have prior to their treatment.
 Their concerns are not always related to their liver health, but in some case are undoubtedly linked.
 There is no real-world data to support much more than saying that there are going to be some issues for some people that may be related to their treatment with new highly curative treatments for HCV.